 This Charging Policy informs staff and parents about charging for School activities.
-It conforms to the requirements of the guidance detailed in 'The Department for Education's Governance Handbook', October 2020 and 'Charging for School Activities Advice', May 2018.
+It conforms to the requirements of the guidance detailed in 'Maintained Schools Governance Guide', October 2024 and 'Charging for School Activities Advice', May 2018.

 In accordance with these guidelines, St Mary's Catholic School: